2024 Dates Coming Soon

 In the afternoon, we bike out of a forest to see another historic sight ahead: the feudal castle at Chateauneuf, rising among the cow-filled pastures.

 Another day’s biking brings us to the fortified town of Semur-en-Auxois.
 Perched high on a bend in the Armancon river, this medieval site seems frozen in time.
 Inside the town walls, cobblestone streets are still lined with tiny bakeries and butcher shops.
-Burgundy is synonymous with fine red wine, but this evening, as an orange sun sets over the valley, we’ll sit outdoors to sample the white wines of the region as well.
+Burgundy is synonymous with fine red wine, but this evening, as the orange sun sets over the valley, we’ll sit outdoors to sample the white wines of the region as well.

 And so the week continues, an invigorating mix of quiet biking roads, villages lost in history, time-outs for hiking and skinny-dipping, encounters with the people of Burgundy, and of course, the food and wine for which Burgundy is known.